ABB-RARO/VisualQL/README.md

 `.vscode` contais valid `launch.json`, use `DEBUG MOCK` configuration

 ## Development
+What is missing:
 - authentication is really stupid
 - some error handling implemnted, but not really extensive
 - logging to console
 - no SSL at all
+- any CI/CD
+- dev branch

 Feel free to improve via PRs.